Molecule Generation by Principal Subgraph Mining and Assembling: Our Proposed PS-VAE

-\paragraph{Bond Completion} We generate $\{ \tilde{\mathcal{E}}_{ij} \}$ non-autoregressively.
-For the architecture, we use a GNN with the same structure as the graph encoder in Section \ref{sec:enc} but with different parameters to obtain the representations $\bm{h}_v$ of each atom $v$ in the graph pieces.
-Given nodes $v$ and $u$, we predict their connections as follows:
+\paragraph{How to assemble.} This step estimates all inter-fragment edges $\{ \mathcal{E}_{ij} \}$ non-autoregressively and globally.
+Specifically, we use a GNN with the same architecture in the last step but with different parameters to obtain the representations $\bm{h}_v$ of each atom $v$ in all fragments.
+Given nodes $v$ and $u$ in two different fragments, we predict their connections as follows:

-where $H_\theta$ is a neural network.
-In this work we adopt a 3-layer MLP with ReLU activation.
+where $H_\theta$ is a 3-layer MLP with ReLU activation.
 Apart from the types of chemical bonds, we also add a special type ``\texttt{<none>}'' to the edge vocabulary which indicates there is no connection between two nodes.
 During training, we predict both $P(\bm{e}_{uv})$ and $P(\bm{e}_{vu})$ to let $H_\theta$ learn the undirected nature of chemical bonds.
-We use negative sampling \citep{goldberg2014word2vec} to balance the ratio of ``\texttt{<none>}'' and chemical bonds.
-Since only about 2\% pairs of nodes has inter-piece connections, negative sampling significantly improves the computational efficiency and scalability.
-The training objective of this stage is to minimize the log-likelihood $\mathcal{L}_{\tilde{\mathcal{E}}}$ of the ground truth inter-piece connections:
+We use negative sampling~\citep{goldberg2014word2vec} to balance the ratio of ``\texttt{<none>}'' and chemical bonds.
+Since only about 2\% pairs of nodes has inter-fragment connections, negative sampling significantly improves the computational efficiency and scalability.
+The training objective of this stage is to minimize the log-likelihood: